The perfect agency pitch process: 9 steps to win new business

 Leadership can make or break a pitch.
 The team leader should have the authority to manage both the content and the strategy for the pitch.
 While different people can oversee the content (e.g., the creative or planning director), the team leader should remain in charge of the overall pitch, ensuring that everything comes together cohesively.

 Use models like RASCI (Responsible, Approver, Support, Consult, Informed) to clarify roles and avoid too much democracy in decision-making.
-In the heat of a pitch process, everyone needs to know exactly who’s in charge and what they’re responsible for.
+In the heat of an agency pitch process, everyone needs to know exactly who’s in charge and what they’re responsible for.

 6. Answer the brief